airnativeextensions/nativeextensions-documentation/docs/notifications/delay-and-repeat-interval.md

 ```

-### iOS 10
+### iOS

-With iOS 10 and higher, Apple have severly limited the ability to schedule **and** repeat notifications.
+With iOS 10 and higher, Apple have severely limited the ability to schedule **and** repeat notifications.

 Instead of being able to specify the first notification date and then a repeat interval we can only use the fire date to specify the details of the repeat interval.

-So we cannot specify an initial delay to the first notification occurence.
+So we cannot specify an initial delay to the first notification occurrence.
 If the above example was called before 7am then the first notification would occur today and not tomorrow on iOS 10+ device.
 The day specified in the fire date for the daily repeat interval will be ignored.

 The issue becomes more prevalent if you were attempting to set reminders for important events eg, remind your user to take their medication at 7am by setting a reminder every minute after 7am: